Step One: Pre-Advertising

 The Requisition

 • The Restrictions: Special consideration should be given when developing the Job Restrictions.
-The restrictions include the minimum and preferred qualifications.
-The Job Requisition must not include skills and competencies not required to perform position duties, which may eliminate otherwise qualified applicants, nor written qualifications stated in such a way as to give the perception of pre-selection.
+These include the minimum and preferred qualifications. • The Job Requisition must not include skills and competencies that are not required to perform the duties of the position, as this could eliminate otherwise qualified applicants.
+Avoid language that may imply preselection.

-• Criteria Evaluation: Criteria that are not specified in the original requisition summary cannot be considered when evaluating applicants.
-The search committee must clearly understand and endorse the minimum and preferred qualifications expected of applicants as well as standards for evaluation of the applicants.
+• Criteria Evaluation: Criteria not specified in the original requisition summary cannot be used to evaluate applicants.
+The search committee must have a clear and shared understanding of the minimum and preferred qualifications, as well as the evaluation standards for all applicants.

-• Duties: Essential duties are the basic job duties that an employee must be able to perform, with or without reasonable accommodation.
-In order to comply with the nondiscrimination in employment requirements of the ADA (Title 1), it is necessary to identify the essential duties of all jobs and to identify the physical demands associated with performing the essential functions.
-Non-essential duties are important to the position; however, could be redesigned or reassigned to other employees, if necessary.
-A supervisor should carefully examine each restriction to determine which functions or tasks are essential to performance or non-essential.
+• Duties: Essential duties are the fundamental job responsibilities that an employee must be able to perform, with or without reasonable accommodation.
+To comply with the nondiscrimination requirements of the Americans with Disabilities Act (ADA), it is necessary to identify the essential duties, and the physical demands associated with performing these functions.
+Non-essential duties are important to the position, but could be reassigned if needed.
+Supervisors must examine each duty to determine which are essential and which are non-essential.

 The Posting

-• The Law: In accordance with the university’s equal employment opportunity and affirmative action obligations, all regular vacancies must be listed with Human Resources for announcement to university employees and the public through normal job posting procedures.
-As a general rule, staff positions must be advertised for a minimum of seven (7) days - maximum of ninety (90) days.
-As a general rule, professorial rank faculty positions must be advertised for a minimum of thirty (30) days.
+• Posting Requirements: In accordance with the university’s equal employment opportunity obligations, all regular vacancies must be listed with Human Resources and publicly posted through standard university channels.
+Staff positions must be advertised for a minimum of seven (7) days, up to a maximum of ninety (90) days.
+Professorial rank faculty positions must be advertised for a minimum of thirty (30) days.
 Instructors and Lecturers must be listed for a minimum of seven (7) days.

-• When composing a Job Requisition, the hiring official/search committee should take into consideration the qualifications and criteria it will use to screen applications.
-The advertisement must be gender-neutral and demonstrate cultural sensitivity.
+• Advertisement Composition: When creating a Job Requisition, the hiring official/search committee should consider the qualifications and evaluation criteria that will be used.
+Job advertisements must be written in gender-neutral language and should reflect inclusive language and accessibility.

-• When deciding on application materials, the hiring official/search committee may choose to limit the material requested of applicants in order to solicit the broadest group of qualified individuals.
-Making the application package burdensome could exclude qualified applicants from applying.
-Additional materials can be requested later in the search process, if needed.
+• Required Application Materials: The hiring official/search committee may choose to request a limited number of application materials in order to encourage the broadest pool of qualified applicants.
+Excessive documentation requirements at the initial application stage can deter applicants.
+Additional materials may be requested later in the search process, if needed.

-• Professional Rank Faculty must be advertised for a minimum of thirty (30) days.
+• Professional Rank Faculty must be advertised for at least thirty (30) days.

-• Instructor and Lecture level Faculty must be advertised for a minimum of seven (7) days.
+• Instructor and Lecturer level Faculty must be advertised for at least seven (7) days.

 • Non-Classified and Classified Staff must be posted for a minimum of seven (7) days.

-• For Internal Staff postings, remember that departments are limited to six (6) postings per fiscal year.
+• Internal Staff postings are limited to six (6) per fiscal year per department.